 Beginning a new school year, especially if it is for the first time, is exciting but it does come with some anxiety too.
-To make sure everyone is as confident and prepared as they can be, here are some great, practical things to put into practise.
+To make sure everyone is as confident and prepared as they can be, here are some practical ideas to put into practice.

 Giving kids confidence

 Children gather confidence through watching their parents manage life and solve problems.
 When they see you handle a challenge without getting flustered or annoyed, but rather tackling it with calmness, it is a powerful example.
 Imagine something breaks at home.
 If your kids see you being optimistic about a good outcome, maybe having a go at fixing it or asking for help, they see a positive pattern for how to handle life’s inevitable challenges.
 Alternatively, if you express helplessness or frustration, your children may follow suit.